 Swinging in immediately on the beat with his iconic flow, Aesop reminds us that his lyricism and rhyming schemes are on par with today’s best.
 Sporting a catchy chorus interspersed between intricately crafted verses, we chose The Gates for its energy.
-Infectious and hungry, the attitude bleeds through the lines of this single from his 2020 album Spirit World Guide.
+Infectious and hungry, the attitude bleeds through the lines of this single from Aesop Rocks’ 2020 album Spirit World Guide.

 Rapsody – 12 Problems

 In a culture that cheers on Stallions and Cardis, it’s a crime to see incredible woman rappers like Rapsody not get quite the numbers they deserve.
 One only has to take one listen to 12 Problems to understand what she’s about.
-A hard hitting beat and straight bars delivered rapid fire tie together this energetic song.
+A hard-hitting beat and straight bars delivered rapid-fire tie together this energetic song.
 Rapsody showcases her many flows, spicing up one of 2020’s best raps.

 Upside Down – Royce Da 5’9” ft.
 Ashley Sorrell, Benny The Butcher

-As with any good Royce cut, this is jam packed with references and deep lyricism that would bring any hip hop head to the nearest search engine (in fact, he actually does tell you to hit up Google at about minute 2:45).
+As with any good Royce cut, this is jam-packed with references and deep lyricism that would bring any hip hop head to the nearest search engine (in fact, he actually does tell you to hit up Google at about a minute 2:45).
 Teaming up with Benny the Butcher, they lay down knowledge about the streets, misinformation, careers, and what it means to be real.
 We’ll always be thankful when a year brings us a project from Royce Da 5’9”.

 Something to Rap About – Freddie Gibbs ft.
 Tyler, The Creator, The Alchemist

 Mellow piano chords and relaxed drums, what more would you expect from a Gibbs and Alchemist collaboration?
-Reminiscing on his path through life and it’s turns that gave him the subject matter he blew up on, Freddie lays down thoughtful bars about his old and current life before passing the ball to Tyler.
-“This sound like the boat I haven’t bought yet,” he begins, looking to the future and the vacations soon to be taken from the bag this song is destined to bring.
+Reminiscing on his path through life and its turns that gave him the subject matter he blew up on, Freddie lays down thoughtful bars about his old and current life before passing the ball to Tyler.
+“This sounds like the boat I haven’t bought yet,” he begins, looking to the future and the vacations soon to be taken from the bag this song is destined to bring.
 A great addition to Gibb’s Alfredo album, this quickly earned a spot in the rotation as soon as it dropped.

 Look Over Your Shoulder – Busta Rhymes ft.
 Kendrick Lamar

 With sampling reminiscent of Yeezy, Busta Rhymes brings us a nostalgic track opened by none other than Kendrick himself.
 Making one of his few appearances this year, the GOAT-tier rapper blesses us with a verse before handing it off to the man of the hour.
-Busta spits about his place in the culture, the power his bars hold, and unleashes his rapid fire flow over a stuttering beat.
+Busta spits about his place in the culture, the power his bars hold and unleashes his rapid-fire flow over a stuttering beat.
 This is everything we could want from Busta and Kung Fu Kenny.